 This game was Mohawk Valley’s twelfth one-run game in 16 games this season.
 However, they have won their last three such games.

-The Diamond Dawgs will end their two-night homestand at Veteran’s Memorial Park with a doubleheader on Thursday against the Glens Falls Dragons.
+The Diamond Dawgs will end their two-night homestand at Veteran’s Memorial Park with a doubleheader against the Glens Falls Dragons.
 The Outlaws will continue their road trip with a stop at Diethrick Park in Jamestown to face off with the Jamestown Jammers.